 sbstudio.exe (StreamBase Studio), or

 You are welcome to use a third-party command-line environment such as the Linux-like environment provided by Cygwin, as long as you are comfortable configuring that environment.
-StreamBase formally supports using StreamBase command and the mvn command using the StreamBase Command Prompt.
+Streaming formally supports using Streaming command and the mvn command using the StreamBase Command Prompt.

 The primary caution about using Cygwin, MSys, or the Windows 10 Ubuntu subsystem is to make sure the subsystem has the same sense of home directory as the StreamBase Command Prompt or as Windows command prompts in general.